juji-io/datalevin/benchmarks/write-bench/README.md

 * `transact-async`

 Both are durable by default.
-In the case of `transact-async`, the returned future is only realized after the data are flushed to disk.
+In the case of `transact-async`, the returned `future` is only realized after the data are flushed to disk.
 Both are tested.

 `transact` is just the blocked version of `transact-async` so it is not tested.
 There are two faster `init-db` and `fill-db` functions that directly load prepared datoms to bypass the expensive process of verifying integrity of everything.
-These are not formally tested in this benchmark, as we are only interested in transactions of raw data.
+These are not formally tested in this benchmark, as we are mainly interested in transactions of raw data.

 SQLite also have two durable transaction mode: default and WAL mode, and both